-- an annual base salary of \$1,500,000; - an annual bonus with a target level of \$3,750,000; - an annual LTI award with a target grant date fair value of \$11,000,000; - continued participation in the Senior Executive Severance Pay Plan; and - access to a car and driver for business and commuting purposes and to corporate aircraft, in which we maintain fractional interests, for business and personal travel (with such personal air travel limited to an amount not to exceed \$130,000 per calendar year as determined based on the aggregate incremental cost of such travel to the Company).
-Mr. Glaser's use of corporate aircraft to attend board meetings of another entity is not counted towards the \$130,000 limit.
+- an annual base salary of \$1,500,000; - an annual bonus with a target level of \$3,750,000; - an annual LTI award with a target grant date fair value of \$11,000,000; - continued participation in the Senior Executive Severance Pay Plan; and - access to a car and driver for business and personal use, including work/home travel, and to corporate aircraft in which we maintain fractional interests, for business and personal travel (with such personal air travel limited to an amount not to exceed \$130,000 per calendar year as determined based on the aggregate incremental cost of such travel to the Company).
+Mr. Glaser's prior use of corporate aircraft to attend board meetings of another entity was not counted towards the \$130,000 limit.